 The beach is full of corals and underwater grottos, which makes it an excellent place for snorkeling.
 And of course, don’t forget your camera!

 I recently did a chartered catamaran sailing trip in the British Virgin Islands, where we visited several islands and beaches, and again, The Baths remained my favorite beach in the BVI!

 2. Flamenco Bay, Culebra, Puerto Rico

-Maybe snorkeling is not that great here, but swimming in those warm waters feels so good.
-And of course, the jewel and attraction of the beach are the two WWII tanks laying on the sand and water.
+Maybe snorkeling is not that great here, but swimming in those warm Caribbean waters feels so good.
+And, of course, the jewel and attraction of the beach are the two WWII tanks lying on the sand and water.
 You can climb on them and even go inside, but be careful, as they are pretty rusted.

 I remember one-time camping there, I had a stormy day and got some of the best waves I’ve bodysurfed in my life.
 An experience I’ll never forget.

 If you’re on a budget, you can camp right next to the beach; otherwise, there are a few budget hotels around the area so you can stay somewhat close to the beach.

 I know hotels in Puerto Rico are not the cheapest, but Culebra has welcomed a healthy diversity in accommodation to make it more affordable to travelers.

 3. Playa Pilar, Cuba